You are here

 Forbes Street Solar Project

 CME Energy, in conjunction with Hecate Energy, developed the 3.7 MW Forbes Street Solar Project on a closed landfill in East Providence, Rhode Island.
 Completed in June 2014, the solar plant currently delivers clean electricity to thousands of people in Rhode Island, through energy sales to National Grid under a 15-year power purchase agreement.
-The developers, CME and Hecate recently won a 20 year PPA with National Grid to expand the project an additional 4 MW.
+The developers, CME and Hecate recently signed a 20 year PPA with National Grid to expand the project with an additional 4.07 MW also at the East Providence landfill.

 In 2010, the East Providence City Council of Rhode Island selected CME Energy and Hecate Energy’s plan to close a 70-acre landfill site to develop a solar energy project, creating new jobs and a clean source of electricity.
 CME Energy partnered with Hecate Energy to develop the Forbes Street Solar Project, a 3.7 MW-DC solar plant consisting of 12,848 panels, located in East Providence, Rhode Island.
 The project received a $200,000 grant from the state Economic Development Corporation for its development.